zhengjunyao-work/arc24/docs/modeling/Iteration_33_back_to_smollm.md

 If I modify the inference script to just use 2048 it does the same thing with the predictions but faster.
 Thus it appears that without modifications the model cannot work correctly.

+I have manually modified the number of gpus to 1.
+  File "/home/gbarbadillo/miniconda3/envs/arc/lib/python3.10/site-packages/vllm/config.py", line 337, in verify_with_parallel_config
+    raise ValueError(
+ValueError: Total number of attention heads (9) must be divisible by tensor parallel size (2).

 ## Results

 ### Training metrics